kevineaton/go-battlesnake/README.md

 ### Contributing

 Contributions welcome but may not be merged.
 It's best to reach out first.
 This is more of a fun side-project playground than something designed to be battle-tested or serious.
 Feel free to send something in, or fork and build on your own.

+## TODO

+- Add in Redis persistence to check the last move
+- Add other snakes to the algorithm; currently other snakes are not considered
+- Add in proper logging
+- Add in monitoring
+- Add in flag for printing out the board and whether to print to stdout or to a log